 An Emil Denemark mechanical pencil.

-All of Al Capone's Cadillacs were purchase at Emil Denemark's Cadillac dealership at 3860 Ogden.
+Two of Al Capone's real owned Cadillacs were purchase at Emil Denemark's Cadillac dealership at 3860 Ogden.
 Denemark had alleged shady dealings with the Capone gang.
 One for his wife, Capone didn't get a chance to enjoy his very long, in fact, he probably never set foot in one since he was hauled off to prison before the delivery.
 None of these cars were bullet proofed.

 (Mario Gomes Collection)

 For Al Capone owning a bonafide armored automobile, I personally would lean anywhere more toward late 1924 to early 1927 as a time frame.
 This is the height of the beer wars.
 In his 1931 tax trial, an auto dealer once questioned about Al's auto purchases responded that Al Capone in 1924, wanted a car "specially built".